CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 ```

 Similar events occur in the same order for each **iframe** in the web view content:
-- [FrameNavigationStarting](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationstarting) - Occurs before a frame in the web view navigates to new content.
+1. The [FrameNavigationStarting](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationstarting) event is raised before a frame in the web view navigates to new content.

-- [FrameContentLoading](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framecontentloading) - Occurs when a frame in the web view has started loading new content.
+2. The [FrameContentLoading](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framecontentloading) event is raised when a frame in the web view has started loading new content.

-- [FrameDOMContentLoaded](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framedomcontentloaded) - Occurs when a frame in the web view has finished parsing its current HTML content.
+3. The [FrameDOMContentLoaded](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framedomcontentloaded) event is raised when a frame in the web view has finished parsing its current HTML content.

-- [FrameNavigationCompleted](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationcompleted) - Occurs when a frame in the web view has finished loading its content.
+4. The [FrameNavigationCompleted](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.framenavigationcompleted) event is raised when a frame in the web view has finished loading its content.

 ## Respond to potential problems

-You can respond to potential problems with the content such as long running scripts, content that web view can't load, and warnings of unsafe content.
+You can respond to potential problems with the content such as long running scripts, content that the **WebView** control can't load, and warnings of unsafe content.

 Your app might appear unresponsive while scripts are running.
-The [LongRunningScriptDetected](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.longrunningscriptdetected) event occurs periodically while the web view executes JavaScript and provides an opportunity to interrupt the script.
+The [LongRunningScriptDetected](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.longrunningscriptdetected) event is raised periodically while the web view executes JavaScript.
+This provides you with an opportunity to interrupt the script.
 To determine how long the script has been running, check the [ExecutionTime](https://docs.microsoft.com/uwp/api/windows.web.ui.webviewcontrollongrunningscriptdetectedeventargs.executiontime) property of the [WebViewControlLongRunningScriptDetectedEventArgs](https://docs.microsoft.com/uwp/api/windows.web.ui.webviewcontrollongrunningscriptdetectedeventargs).
 To halt the script, set the event args [StopPageScriptExecution](https://docs.microsoft.com/uwp/api/windows.web.ui.webviewcontrollongrunningscriptdetectedeventargs.stoppagescriptexecution) property to **true**.
 The halted script will not execute again unless it is reloaded during a subsequent web view navigation.
 <!-- Not able to get the event to fire without causing the application to go unresponsive -->

 The web view control cannot host arbitrary file types.
 When an attempt is made to load content that the web view can't host, the [UnviewableContentIdentified](https://docs.microsoft.com/uwp/api/windows.web.ui.interop.webviewcontrol.unviewablecontentidentified) event occurs.
 You can handle this event and notify the user.